Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: General dimension vectors and decomposition

 In the proof of the theorem, we will produce also an algorithm for constructing the $\beta^{(i)}$, by a sequence of reflections and subtracting roots $e_i$, with the end result an element in $\mc{F}(Q)$ whose connected components give the imaginary $\beta^{(i)}$.
-For the real roots, we obtain the unique decomposition into real roots in $\Sigma_{q,\theta}$ (as a real root which is the sum of multiple real roots cannot be in $\Sigma_{q,\theta}$). \begin{rem} Observe that the same proof was used in \cite{cb-deco} in the context of Nakajima quiver varieties, and indeed the result above holds in that setting.
+For the real roots, we obtain the unique decomposition into real roots in $\Sigma_{q,\theta}$ (as a real root which is the sum of multiple real roots cannot be in $\Sigma_{q,\theta}$). \begin{rem} Observe that essentially the same proof as that provided below of Theorem \ref{t:decompo} was given in \cite{cb-deco} in the context of Nakajima quiver varieties, and indeed the result above holds in that setting.
 However, due to the simplifying properties of that case (such as expectation (*) holding, and $q$-divisibility coinciding with ordinary divisibility), Crawley-Boevey is able to show that the product decomposition in (iv) always refines to one using the decomposition of (i).
-Hence the statement given in \cite{cb-deco} is substantially simpler (eliminating parts (ii) and (iii) of the statement and hence parts of the proof below). \end{rem} \begin{proof} We prove the statements by induction on the sum of the entries of $\alpha$.
+Hence the statement given in \cite{cb-deco} is substantially simpler, eliminating parts (ii) and (iii). \end{rem} \begin{proof}[Proof of Theorem \ref{t:decompo}] We first obtain the existence of the desired decompositions in (i) and (ii) satisfying (iii) and (iv).
+We prove this by induction on the sum of the entries of $\alpha$.
 If there is a vertex $v \in Q_0$ at which $(\alpha, e_v) > 0$ and either $q_v \neq 1$ or $\theta_v \neq 0$, then we can apply an admissible reflection.
 Since admissible reflections preserve the set of flat roots, the statements follows from Theorem \ref{t:yama} and the induction hypothesis.
 So suppose that there is no such vertex.
 Instead, suppose that $v \in Q_0$ is such that $(\alpha, e_v) > 0$ but $q_v=1, \theta_v=0$.
 Then every decomposition of $\alpha$ into elements of $\widetilde{\Sigma}_{q,\theta}$ must have an element having positive Cartan pairing with $e_v$.
 This cannot happen by definition for the imaginary roots.
 Since $e_v$ is the only real root in $\Sigma_{q,\theta}$ with positive pairing with $e_v$, this implies that $e_v$ must appear as a summand of every decomposition of types (i) and (ii).
 Similarly, the argument of the proof of Proposition \ref{p:-1-iso} shows that, in this case, the direct sum map yields an isomorphism $\mathcal{M}_{q,\theta}(Q,\alpha-e_v) \times \mathcal{M}_{q,\theta}(Q,e_v) \iso \mathcal{M}_{q,\theta}(Q,\alpha)$.
 We can apply the induction hypothesis to $\alpha-e_v$.